 Contents

-macroscopic diffusion control; magic acid; magnetic equivalence; magnetization transfer; Marcus equation; Markownikoff rule; mass-law effect; matrix isolation; mean lifetime; mechanism; mechanism-based inhibition; medium; Meisenheimer adduct; melting point (corrected/uncorrected); mesolytic cleavage; mesomeric effect; mesomerism; mesophase; metastable (chemical species); metathesis; + methylene; + methylidyne; micellar catalysis; micelle; Michaelis-Menten kinetics; microscopic chemical event; microscopic diffusion control (encounter control); microscopic reversibility, principle of; migration; migratory aptitude; migratory insertion; minimum structural change, principle of; mixing control; Möbius aromaticity; moiety; molecular entity; molecularity; molecular mechanics calculation; molecular metal; molecular orbital; molecular rearrangement; molecule; More O'Ferrall-Jencks diagram; multi-centre bond; + multi-centre reaction; multident; [mu] (mu) and [italic mu]
+macroscopic diffusion control; magic acid; magnetic equivalence; magnetization transfer; Marcus equation; Markownikoff rule; mass-law effect; matrix isolation; mean lifetime; mechanism; mechanism-based inhibition; medium; Meisenheimer adduct; melting point (corrected/uncorrected); mesolytic cleavage; mesomeric effect; mesomerism; mesophase; metastable (chemical species); metathesis; + methylene; + methylidyne; micellar catalysis; micelle; Michaelis-Menten kinetics; microscopic chemical event; microscopic diffusion control (encounter control); microscopic reversibility, principle of; migration; migratory aptitude; migratory insertion; minimum structural change, principle of; mixing control; Möbius aromaticity; moiety; molecular entity; molecularity; molecular mechanics calculation; molecular metal; molecular orbital; molecular rearrangement; molecule; More O'Ferrall-Jencks diagram; multi-centre bond; + multi-centre reaction; multident; (mu) and

 See mixing control.